Intent to Graduate

 Graduation is not automatic upon completion of all course work in a degree program.
 Students who intend to graduate must complete an Intent to Graduate form and file it with the Office of the Graduate Registrar in the Graduate and Professional Center at least 90 days prior to degree posting, along with the current graduation fee.
 The graduation dates are listed in the Class Schedule and Academic Calendar.
 A degree is granted based on the completion of all requirements prior to degree posting dates.

-Intent to Graduate form deadline dates are available online at apu.edu/calendar/academic and in the Graduate Catalog.
+Intent to Graduate form deadline dates are available online at apu.edu/calendar/academic.
 In general, the Intent to Graduate form is due 90 days before the anticipated graduation date.

 Tickets are required for all guests to attend commencement.
 An allotted number of tickets will be distributed to graduating students in their graduation apparel mailing.
 The allotted number of tickets will be determined by the number of graduates.
 Therefore, it is subject to change for each ceremony.
 Additional tickets are not available and cannot be purchased.